CovertLab/vEcoli/README.md

 * In `ecoli/compartments/ecoli_compartment.py`, create an `initialize_*` function taking `sim_data` to create the configuration for the process.
 * In the process file, extract from `initialize` any reference to `sim_data` or `sim._*` and create an entry in the config dictionary for it pointing to this path in `sim_data` (or a default for the `sim._*` option).
 * Collapse `__init__` and `initialize`, then convert `calculateRequest` and `evolveState` into a single function `next_update(self, timestep, states)`.
-* In the process file, declare the `defaults` parameters dictionary an dmake each place that refers to `sim_data` in `__init__` refer to these new parameters instead.
+* In the process file, declare the `defaults` parameters dictionary and make each place that refers to `sim_data` in `__init__` refer to these new parameters instead.
 * Anywhere that creates a `BulkMoleculesView` or `UniqueMoleculesView` add an entry in the new process's `ports_schema()` instead.
 If they are a `UniqueMoleculesView`, declare any attributes that are referred to in the process's `next_update`.
 * Go through `next_update` and fix any references to views to read from the `states` dictionary passed to `next_update`.